sblehman/course-projects/README.md

 # Course Projects
-This is a collection of some of my course projects from college.
+## This is a collection of some of my course projects from my Undergrad in Bioinformatics at IUPUI.

 ---
 # 2023 (Machine Learning)